Kim2091/PBRify_Remix/Models/extras/README.txt

 4x-PBRify_UpscalerSPANV3.pth - The second release of my PBRify SPAN upscaler.
 This one improved on V2 a LOT with additional detail, deblurring, and colors, but is also oversharpened and unbalanced on many textures

+4x-PBRify_UpscalerSPANV3.pth - The third release of my PBRify SPAN upscaler.
+This one is an interpolation of V3 and a beta V3.5.
+It's a huge improvement from V4, but was rendered outdated by 4x-PBRify_UpscalerSIR-M_V2

 1x-PBRify_Normal.pth - My initial version of the normal map models

 1x-PBRify_NormalV2.pth - My short lived second version.
 This was interpolated with V1 to make V3, since it provides a great balance.